Virginia Adoption Reunion Registry and Open Adoption: What Families Need to Know

 Open adoption means that the adoptive family and the birth family maintain some form of contact after the adoption is finalized.
 This contact ranges from annual letters and photos to regular visits.
 Open adoption is not a legal status — it is an arrangement, which may or may not be formalized in writing.

-Why open adoption arrangements still matter: Despite their limited legal enforceability, open adoption contact arrangements:
+Why open adoption arrangements still matter: Because not every contact arrangement is approved and incorporated into a final order, open adoption contact arrangements:

 - Provide birth parents with reassurance that contributes to a smoother consent process